SELECTION IS CLOSED! FINAL RANKING AVAILABLE HERE

 The Program is jointly offered by the Institute of Economics of Scuola Superiore Sant'Anna in Pisa and by IUSS-Pavia, in close cooperation with UCA-University of Cote d'Azur (Nice, France).
 An agreement for exchange of students and faculty is also in place with the University of Strasbourg (France) and IMT-School Lucca

-Students are offered one year and a half of intensive course work by an international Faculty composed of permanent staff of the Scuola Superiore Sant'Anna, IUSS Pavia and UCA, and a large group of Visiting Scholars.
-The training covers most traditional domains of economic analysis (micro, macro, growth, econometrics), and also offers the unique opportunity to study and get involved in field areas usually neglected in traditional PhD Courses such as evolutionary perspectives on economic change, firm-industry dynamics, economics of innovation, agent-based computational economics, economic networks and complexity, economic history and history of economic thought, and a broad range of quantitative tools for the study of big-data and economic dynamics.
+Students will attend one year and a half of intensive course work, part of which (2-3 months) is hosted at the UCA, held by an international faculty including permanent staff of the Scuola Superiore Sant'Anna, IUSS Pavia and UCA, and a large group of Visiting Scholars.
+The training covers most traditional domains of economic analysis (micro, macro, growth, econometrics), and also offers the unique opportunity to study and get involved in fields usually neglected in traditional PhD Courses, in line with the core research lines and expertise of the Institute of Economics at Sant'Anna and associate institutions.
+Advanced and Field topics involve evolutionary perspectives on economic change, firm-industry dynamics, economics of innovation, agent-based computational economics, economic networks and complexity, economic history and history of economic thought, and a broad range of quantitative tools for the study of big-data and economic dynamics.